Couple’s happy retirement on hold until son moves out

 Dear Mr.CBB,

-We had a child a bit later in life because we were focusing on our careers which means retirement is just around the corner.
-Our son graduated from University back six years ago now after earning a degree in History.
+We had a child later in life because we focused on our careers, meaning retirement is just around the corner.

-I’m sure you’re not surprised and although becoming a teacher was his goal there simply isn’t enough job openings in our local area for him to apply to.
-Like last weeks fan who was embarrassed for not having a good job after University in a way I think our son feels the same which prompted me to write to you.
+I’m sure you’re not surprised, and although becoming a teacher was his goal, there aren’t enough job openings in our local area for him to apply to.

-We have admitted to dipping into our TFSA to help fund some of his requests because we hate to see him go without but we want him to know that it’s eating into our retirement money and that he needs to start budgeting like we do, find more work and ultimately move out without hurting his feelings.
+Still, we want him to know that it’s eating into our retirement money and that he needs to start budgeting as we do, find more work, and ultimately move out without hurting his feelings.

 ~Carol & Pete